 Bilton Grange will record the progress of and any support for pupils with significant learning difficulties or disabilities or where they have an EHCP.
-This is recorded by way of a LDD List drawn up by the Head of Learning Development and this document is available to teaching staff on the Pupil Registers component within iSAMS, the school's management system.
+This is recorded by way of a SEN register drawn up by the Head of Learning Development and this document is available to teaching staff on the Pupil Registers component within iSAMS, the school's management system.

-Pupil Portraits (Individual Education Plans) are written for some Wave 2 and all Wave 3 pupils, drawn up in consultation with teaching staff, the Head of Learning Development, the pupil and their parents and kept on the school's Learning Development Team for teaching staff and teaching assistants to access.
+Pupil Portraits (Individual Education Plans) are written for some Wave 2 and all Wave 3 pupils, drawn up in consultation with teaching staff, the Head of Learning Development, SENDco, the pupil (where appropraite) and their parents and kept on the school's Learning Development Team for teaching staff and teaching assistants to access.
 All Pupils Portraits are reviewed termly, in partnership with parents.